nickhir/DGEvistools/README.md

 For detailed overview of all the functions, see the basic workflow below.

 ## Installation
-Once the package is public, you can simply install it by running:
+You can install the package by simply running:

 ```r
 devtools::install_github("nickhir/DGEvistools")